WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ### `wp-on`

+> [!NOTE]
+> Consider using the more performant `wp-on-async` instead (below) if your directive code does not need synchronous access to the event object.

 This directive runs code on dispatched DOM events like `click` or `keyup`.
 The syntax is `data-wp-on--[event]` (like `data-wp-on--click` or `data-wp-on--keyup`).

 ```php